guofei-tju/MVML-MPI/README.md

 ```

 ## Datasets
-The dataset employed in this study was initially sourced from the publicly accessible [KEGG pathway database](https://www.genome.jp/kegg/pathway.html), comprising $11$ distinct types of metabolic pathways,
+The dataset employed in this study was initially sourced from the publicly accessible [KEGG pathway database](https://www.genome.jp/kegg/pathway.html), comprising $11$ distinct types of metabolic pathways.

-The data preprocessing was carried out following the strategy outlined in [Auto-MRS](https://github.com/AutoMachine0/Auto-MSR)
+The data preprocessing was carried out following the strategy outlined in [Auto-MRS](https://github.com/AutoMachine0/Auto-MSR).

 The stsatistics of metabolic pathway dataset is shown as below: